TechforTrade/Thunderhead-Filament-Extruder/README.md

 improve viscosity.
 Nucleating agents such as sodium benzoate and talc might be used to encourage crystal growth, growing more numerous and smaller crystals which may help to reduce the brittleness of crystalline polymer.

+## Software

+The software that faccilitates the use of Thunderheadand its accompaning documentation can be found [here](https://github.com/Maaphoo/Thunderware).

 ## Users